PROMOTE 2026: The Port Authority of Kribi Showcases Its Industrial-Port Ambition

 From 12 to 21 June 2026, the Port Authority of Kribi (PAK) participated in the 10th edition of PROMOTE in Yaoundé through the Kribi Industrial-Port Pavilion, alongside its strategic partners KPIZ, KCT, KMT, TransAtlantic and Smit Lamnalco.

-Throughout the exhibition, the pavilion served as a dynamic platform for dialogue, business networking and the promotion of the investment opportunities offered by Kribi’s industrial-port ecosystem.
+Throughout the exhibition, the pavilion served as a dynamic platform for dialogue, business networking and the promotion of investment opportunities offered by Kribi’s industrial-port ecosystem.
 The programme featured thematic conferences, B2B meetings, networking sessions, immersive experiences, expert discussions and institutional visits, reflecting the momentum behind the development of the Kribi Port Complex.

 One of the highlights was the conference dedicated to the Kribi Port Industrial Zone (KPIZ), held under the theme: “The Kribi Integrated Industrial Zone: A Growth Accelerator for the National and Regional Economy.”
 Moderated by Mrs. Lucrèce Mebenga, the panel brought together Patrice Melom, General Manager of PAK, Yves Melingui, General Manager of KPIZ, and Léandre Bassole, Regional Director of the African Development Bank for Central Africa.